PuZZleDucK/NameSorterAssessment/readme.md

 ## Assumptions and Issues

-- We want the program to give a best-effort if the list contains invalid names (name not in output, warning printed to console (as it occurs and summary at end), possible err-out.txt list?)
-- Including the library in a mock "OpenPractice" project means that the the main readme.md and other files referring to the library are in the wrong place and should be in the Libs directory and will have to be reffered to in the new OpenPractice readme.md
-- The way the fail count is detected in CI is not ideal.
-If an error were to emmit the string "Failed: 0" as part of the error message this could fool the CI into thinking all is ok :(
 - Could a name not have a last-name and only have a first-name?
 My assumption was a yes
 - This last-name-could-be-null assumption causes an issue with where to sort a name with a single first-name and no last-name like "Teller" in a list where other entries have a last-name like "Raymond Joseph Teller".
-I have deided it makes most sense to list them in order at the top as the string "" seems to precede any other string
+I have deided it makes most sense to list them in order at the top as the string "" seems to precede any other string (bonus: it was easy)
 - The problem description describes invoking the program like so: ```name-sorter ./unsorted-names-list.txt```.
 However dotnet core seems to (by design) not produce standalone executables in the interests of platform independence.
-I have created a short build script that converts the .dll file produced by dotnet into an executable usable on linux systems but have not tested if this works on windows or mac.
+I have included instructions on how to run the program as best I can.
-- Performance limit on total file size (name count or length) in relation to machine memory.
+- Main performance limit is dependant on total file size (a combination of name-count and name-length) in relation to machine memory.
 Difficult to overcome without overengineering (sort input into subcategories first, file buffering, etc)
 - NuGet going down can cause build and tests to fail :(
 - The final three integration tests reveal some issues with the windows build.
-"Madona\r\n" not equal to "Madona\r\n"... not sure how to debug that :/
+"Madona\r\n" not equal to "Madona\r\n"... not sure how to debug that :/ ... the output is character for character an exact match and string lengths can be used to confirm no data is lost.

 ## The Plan